3 key insights from retail experts on the future of ecommerce

 Maria explained that to build a successful product or business, it comes down to an internal mindset—changing from reactive to proactive.
 Doing this entails aligning on the ecommerce strategy, which comes down to understanding where the business is today and also establishing what the true role of your .com is within your organisation—is it brand, conversions, or something else?

 Maria also noted the importance of education and the way in which you steer an ecommerce business, remembering that everything can be measured.
-Also, when it came to the critical consideration of data, Maria noted the need for one source of truth in easy-to-understand dashboards to align the organisation around the customers' needs, behaviours, and expectations.
+Also, when it came to the critical consideration of data, Maria noted the need for one source of truth in easy-to-understand dashboards to align the organization around the customers' needs, behaviors, and expectations.

 Maria closed out with ‘we need to know our customer’.
 Fact.